Chairman & Chief Executive Officer: Hugh L MacKinnon

 Managing Partners: C Perry Spitznagel QC (Calgary), Stephen W Bowman (Toronto), Enzo J Barichello QC (Edmonton), Timothy N Ross (Middle East)

-Recognised leaders in both the transactional and regulatory spheres, the firm’s international experience includes upstream projects, LNG-related gas sales and NGL matters, pipelines, refining, petrochemical, alternative energies, independent power projects, electricity deregulation, financings, emissions trading and host government upstream petroleum regime work.
+■ First Solar Development (Canada), Inc. in connection with the development and sale to ABW Solar GP of a 50 megawatt PV electricity generation facility located in Ontario, one of North America’s largest PV power projects.
+Recognised leaders in both the transactional and regulatory spheres, the firm’s international experience includes upstream projects, LNG and oil sands projects, pipelines, refining, petrochemical, alternative energies, independent power projects, electricity deregulation, financings, emissions trading and host government upstream petroleum regime work.
 Distinguished as a domestic and international leader in core energy issues and supporting corporate commercial matters.
+Restructuring &

-• Noteholders (largest creditor group in US and Canadian proceedings) in the $6 billion restructuring of Nortel Networks (Ontario and US)
+■ Nortel Networks – representing the Noteholders (largest creditor group in US and Canadian proceedings) in this $6 billion cross-border restructuring (Ontario and US)

+■ CU Inc. in connection with its public offering of $700 million aggregate amount of debentures.
 Bennett Jones lawyers are consistently called upon to bring their hybrid set of skills and experience to assist public, private and institutional entities.
-Clients include companies in the oil and gas, telecommunications, pharmaceuticals,manufacturing and power industries.
-Transaction experience includes MJDS offerings, crossborder IPOs, subscription receipts, high-yield debt offerings and financings by royalty trusts and income funds.
+The firm’s clients include companies in the oil and gas, telecommunications, pharmaceuticals, manufacturing and power industries.
+The firm’s transaction experience includes MJDS offerings, cross-border IPOs, subscription receipts, high-yield debt offerings and financings by royalty trusts and income funds.

 Mergers & Acquisitions:

-With clients operating in a wide range of industries, jurisdictions and business sectors,members of the firm’s M&A group rank among the top in Canada, handling the highest number and dollar volume of deals both domestically and across borders.
+■ C2C Industrial Properties Inc. in connection with its $226 million acquisition by Dundee Industrial REIT.
+With clients operating in a wide range of industries, jurisdictions and business sectors, members of the firm’s M&A group rank among the top in Canada, handling the highest number and dollar volume of deals both domestically and across borders.
 They have worked on some of the most complex mergers, acquisitions, divestitures and corporate reorganisations in Canadian business history.

 Banking & Finance:

-• Counsel to the RBC Capital Markets, as lead arranger, and the syndicate of lenders in connection with the US$4.0 billion revolving credit facility for Barrick Gold Corporation
+■ Counsel to RBC Capital Markets, as lead arranger and the syndicate of lenders in connection with amendment and extension of the US$1.25 billion credit facility for Cameco Corp.

-Market observers note the firm’s particular expertise in a wide range of activities for borrowers with an unparalleled list of blue-chip clients.
+■ North West Redwater Partnership in connection with a $1.2 billion credit facility provided by Royal Bank of Canada, Canadian Imperial Bank of Commerce and JPMorgan Chase Bank to finance construction of a refinery project in Alberta Market observers note the firm’s particular expertise in a wide range of activities for borrowers with an unparalleled list of blue-chip clients.
 The group’s practice covers all aspects of acquisition financing, project financing and cross-border financing with particular expertise in aircraft finance.
+Competition,

 International Trade & Investment: